Ralim/IronOS/Documentation/Flashing.md

 The MCU used in the Pinecil supports usb-dfu.
 Reference [Pine64 Wiki](https://wiki.pine64.org/wiki/Pinecil).

 It is recommended to use the [Pine64 Updater](https://github.com/pine64/pinecil-firmware-updater/releases).
 This GUI app is easy to use, works in several types of OS, i.e. Windows/Mac, and will automatically fetch the newest stable version of IronOS from Github.
+One advantage to Pinecil is you can not permanently damage it doing a firmware update (because DFU is in ROM); an update could render Pinecil temporarily inoperable if you flash an invalid firmware.
+However, simply flashing a working firmware will fix everything.

 If your OS is not currently supported by the [Updater](https://github.com/pine64/pinecil-firmware-updater/releases) or it does not meet your needs, the below manual method may be used.
 You will need to connect your Pinecil to a computer usinga USB cable.
 Generally all usb controllers work, but some hubs have issues so it is recommended to connect directly and avoid USB hubs.

 ### Steps

-    1. :octagonal_sign: never have a DC barrel jack plugged into Pinecil when updating firmware, use only a USB-C cable or you may destroy your PC.
+1. 🚫 ⛔ Do not have a DC barrel jack plugged into Pinecil while updating firmware, use only a USB-C cable or you may destroy your PC.
 2. Download and extract the firmware package from Github [IronOS Releases](https://github.com/Ralim/IronOS/releases)
 3. Enter DFU mode: hold down the (-) button at the back of the iron (do not release it).
 4. Connect USB to PC, and USB-C to back of Pinecil, keep holding (-) button down.
 5. The screen will stay **black/off** to indicate the Pinecil is in DFU mode.
 This is normal.
 6. Once USB cable is connected at two ends, wait additional 10 seconds, then release the (-) button.
 7. Continue to the next section below for your specific OS to complete loading the `.dfu` file onto Pinecil.

 ### Linux and Mac